Arunkumar215/Portfolio/README.md

 <section class="about">
     <h2>About Me</h2>
     <p>
-        I am a Information Technology student interested in C programming, Java, and problem solving.
+        I am an Information Technology student interested in C programming, Java, and problem solving.
 I enjoy learning new technologies and building simple projects.
     </p>